 The superintendent or designee shall be responsible for determining when there is a need to interrupt the routine destruction of records.
 When the superintendent or designee makes the decision to cease the routine disposal of records, staff affected by the decision shall be promptly informed of the decision and of the nature of records that are to be retained, such records shall be retained until the superintendent or designee has authorized their destruction.
 Employee training on the district's records retention schedule shall specifically include information on the records that may need to be retained due to pending disciplinary or legal actions that otherwise would be subject to routine disposal.
-If an employee has doubt about the need to retain any record otherwise scheduled for destruction, he/she shall consult with the superintendent or designee prior to destruction be/she shall separate with the superintendent or scheduled for destruction be/she shall separate with the superintendent or
+If an employee has doubt about the need to retain any record otherwise scheduled for destruction, the employee shall consult with the superintendent or designee prior to destroying such records.
 If an employee has doubt about the need to retain any record otherwise scheduled for destruction, he/she shall consult with the superintendent or designee prior to destroying such records.